Published on: 11 June 2019 | Last updated: 15 February 2020

 You can take bikes on the extraurbane buses run by the regional transport company (Trentino Trasporti).
 In general, these take a maximum of two bikes.

-For ferryboat timetables, go to the Lago di Garda section of navigazionelaghi.it.
-Note that many services only operate in summer, so the winter timetables aren't much help for travel planning.You can also download the timetable as a pdf navigazionelaghi.it: Lago di Garda timetable Summer 2019 .
+For information about ferry and boat services on the Lago di Garda, go to the Lago di Garda section of navigazionelaghi.it.
+Note that many services only operate in summer, so the winter timetables aren’t much help for travel planning.You can also download the timetable as a pdf: navigazionelaghi.it: Lago di Garda timetable Summer 2019 .